lkodinsson/MARS/Core/Characters/Talents.md

 **Cost:** 4 EXP

-You have an increased amount of endurance.
-This bonus starts at +4 and advances according to the following table:
+You have an increased amount of endurance and enduranced recovered during both short and long rests.
+These bonuses start at +4 and +2 and advance according to the following table:

 ##### Table: Toughness Steps & Cost
 | Step Cost | Total Cost | Bonus<br/>Endurance | Rest<br/>Bonus |